Cloud permissions

 AWS

-AWS User used by CAST AI
+AWS user created by CAST AI

-This user follows cast-eks-<cluster name>
+The user follows a cast-eks-<cluster name> convention:

 » aws iam list-users --output text|grep cast-eks-